tanishsidhu/payload-gen/README.md

 | Layer C payload model | `mlx_lm.server` + LoRA adapter (local) | No |
 | Orchestration app | FastAPI (local) | No |

-A MacBook (M-series, 16GB) is sufficient for demo and moderate volume.
+A MacBook Air (M5, 16GB) is sufficient for demo and moderate volume.
 Production would use the same pattern on internal GPU servers — still no data leaving the network.

-Optional: Claude in `scripts/benchmark.py` is **eval-only** for comparison, not part of the product path.

 ---